Air Con Not Working? How to Reset Your Air Conditioner

 It’s the age-old question to ask when technology isn’t working – “have you turned it off and on again?”

-How do you reset an air conditioner though?
+But how do you reset an air conditioner?
 We’re running you through exactly how you can reset your air conditioner isolator switch so you can get back to the comfort you deserve.

 When Should I Reset My Air Conditioning?